golfvert/wis2hauler/docs/source-overview.md

 ## `src/http/router.ts` — the shared HTTP server

-One `Bun.serve()` instance per process, always created (not gated behind any role check), with routes registered onto it by whichever of the admin API, `REPORTER`, and `REPLAYER` are relevant to this replica.
+One `Bun.serve()` instance per process, always created (not gated behind any role check), with routes registered onto it by whichever of the admin API, `REPORTER`, and `REPLAYER` are relevant to this instance.
 Exists because the original Node-RED flow's REPORTER/REPLAYER/admin routes all bound to Node-RED's own single admin server — two independent `Bun.serve()` calls on the same port would otherwise collide.

 ---